 In creative project management, creativity is the true capital.
 A business resource that companies can’t afford to mismanage.

-We hope taking you through the specifics of project management for creatives, the benefits, and common pitfalls has inspired you to harbor creativity more efficiently.
+We hope that taking you through the specifics of project management for creatives, the benefits, and common pitfalls has inspired you to harbor creativity more efficiently.

 For some real-life business cases, we invite you to read about some of the experiences from creative agencies.